 Your business, ideas, resources to learn new things, marketing, relationships you’ve built because of your business, fulfillment.

-Your home, feeling safe, your access to running water, temperature control, food storage and preparation, the comfort of furniture, clothing, electronics.
+Your home, feeling safe, your access to running water, temperature control, food storage and preparation, the comfort of furniture, clothing, and electronics.

 A hobby or talent you have and cultivate.